hammerdirt/solidWaste2018/README.md

 Contributions are limited to students in the group, EPFL professors and hammerdirt staff.

+We use Anaconda to manage our environments:

+1. The .yml file for this repo is included
+2. Here are the instructions for creating an environment from a .yml file [go](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

+### Do not put copyrighted material in this repository:

+1. This includes texts for which we (hammerdirt) have a valid license
+2. Code samples from texts that are copy righted
+3. Links to copyrighted texts that have been uploaded to another server

+There are plenty of resources out there.
+No need to steal anybodies work.

 #### However if you want to clone this repo or provide alternative analysis methods.
 Go ahead and submit a pull request on a seperate notebook.
 We can always get better at what we do!

 ### Getting the data: